jeju5/management/cs/aws/aws_developer.md

     * Memcached
       * simple data, multi-thread, no multi-AZ ("mem"o is simple)
     * Redis
-      * complex data, single-thread, multi-AZ
+      * complex data, single-thread, multi-AZ (Redis is better than Memcached in all ways except 'multi-threading')

   * Two caching strategies
     * lazy-loading